 People currently out of a job and registered at the Arbeitsagentur can apply for a Gründerzuschuss.
 It is a little grant which helps you pay your health insurance in the early days of your self-employment in Germany.

 Let me first introduce the main actors involved in this story:

 Umsatzsteuer or Mehrwertsteuer (V.A.T)

-As pretty much anywhere, a value-added tax paid by businesses (Normally.
-19% or 7%, temporary 16% or 5% from July until December 2020, because of Corona).
-Here, you can deduct the amount of V.A.T you paid on good or services you bought from the amount of V.A.T you added to your own bills.
+As pretty much anywhere, a value-added tax paid by businesses at either 19% or 7%.
+Here, you can deduct the amount of VAT you paid on good or services you bought from the amount of V.A.T you added to your own bills.
 If you paid more than you received, the Finanzamt will refund the difference.
 This is paid monthly to the Finanzamt during the first 2 years and quarterly after this if you don’t collect so much V.A.T through your activity.

 You are eligible to this special rule if you are not earning more than 22 000€ in the current or previous year, and not more than 50 000€ in the coming year.
 Above this limit, it’s compulsory to bill V.A.T as well.
 In some cases, you also still need to register for an EU V.A.T ID if you plan to do business with clients outside of Germany.